Tragic Prelude

-Tragic Prelude is a mural painted by Kansan John Steuart Curry for the Kansas State Capitol building in Topeka, Kansas.
+Tragic Prelude is a mural painted by the American artist John Steuart Curry for the Kansas State Capitol building in Topeka, Kansas.
 It is located on the east side of the second floor rotunda.
-On the north wall it depicts abolitionist Kansan John Brown with a Bible in one hand, on which the Greek letters alpha and omega of Apocalypse 1:8 can be seen.
-In his other hand he holds a rifle, referred to as a "Beecher's Bible".
+On the north wall it depicts the abolitionist John Brown with a Bible in one hand, on which the Greek letters alpha and omega of Revelation 1:8 can be seen.
+In his other hand he holds a rifle, referred to as the "Beecher's Bibles".
 He is in front of Union and Confederate soldiers, living and dead, with a tornado and a prairie fire approaching.
 Emigrants with covered wagons travel from east to west.

 The "tragic prelude" is the Bleeding Kansas period of 1854–1860, seen as a prelude to or dress rehearsal for the Civil War, a period of which John Brown was at the center, fighting to prevent Kansas from being made a slave state.
-The term "tragic prelude" for this period of Kansas history is attributed by Curry to his champion, the newspaper editor William Allen White.
+The term "tragic prelude" for this period of Kansas history is attributed by Curry to his patron, the newspaper editor William Allen White.

 However, the mural has other figures in addition to Brown, as it turns a corner and continues on another wall, making it difficult to photograph in its entirety.
 The three figures are rarely discussed as part of the work.
 Chronologically from right to left are the Franciscan missionary Fray Juan de Padilla and the conquistador Coronado, the first Europeans to visit the land that became Kansas, followed by a plainsman, who has just killed a buffalo.

-It is by far Curry's most famous work, the only work of his to have a book devoted to it.
+It is by far Curry's most famous work.
+It is the only work of Curry's to have a book devoted solely to it.
+It is also well-known as the source material for the album cover of rock band Kansas' 1974 debut record.